History of labour law: Germany

-Austro Hungarian Empire

-The Austro-Hungarian empire was dissolved at the end of the first world war.
+Austria-Hungary

-The Industrial Code of Austria, as of 1910, dates from 1883, differed from the Industrial Code of the kingdom of Hungary.
+The Industrial Code of Austria, as of 1910, dates from 1883, differed from the Industrial Code of the Kingdom of Hungary.
 The latter is, owing to the predominantly agricultural character of the population, of later origin, and hardly had practical force before the law of 1893 provided for inspection and prevention of accidents in factories.
 No separate mining code existed in Hungary, and conditions of labour are regulated by the Austrian law of 1854.
 The truck system is repressed on lines similar to those in Austria and Germany.

 The Austrian Code has its origin, however, like the British Factory Acts, in protection of child labour.
-Its present scope is determined by the Imperial " Patent " of 1859, and all industrial labour is included except mining, transport, fisheries, forestry, agriculture and domestic industries.
-Factories are defined as including industries in which a " manufacturing process is carried on in an enclosed place by the aid of not less than twenty workers working with machines, with subdivision of labour, and under an employer who does not himself manually assist in the work."
+Its present scope is determined by the Imperial "Patent" of 1859, and all industrial labour is included except mining, transport, fisheries, forestry, agriculture and domestic industries.
+Factories are defined as including industries in which a "manufacturing process is carried on in an enclosed place by the aid of not less than twenty workers working with machines, with subdivision of labour, and under an employer who does not himself manually assist in the work."
 In smaller handicraft industries the compulsory gild system of organization still applies.
 In every industrial establishment, large or small, the sanitary and safety provisions, general requirement of Sunday rest, and annual holidays (with conditional exceptions), prohibition of truck and limitation of the ages of child labour apply.
 Night work for women, 8 P.M. to 5 A.M., is prohibited only in factory industries; for young workers it is prohibited in any industry.
 Pauses in work are required in all industries; one hour at least must be given at midday, and if the morning and afternoon spells exceed 5 hours each, another half-hour's rest at least must be given.
 Children may not be employed in industrial work before 12 years, and then only 8 hours a day at work that is not injurious and if educational requirements are observed.
-The age of employment is raised to 14 for " factories," and the work must be such as will not hinder physical development.
+The age of employment is raised to 14 for "factories," and the work must be such as will not hinder physical development.
 Women may not be employed in regular industrial occupation within one month after childbirth.